jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 I soon figured out, however, that even though that incantation looked nice, it didn't quite work the way I wanted it to work.
 The problem was that if I did mess up my refactoring, `check()` threw an exception _before_ `println()` had a chance to display the value.
-I needed the value displayed first, _then_ checked to see if it was still what I expected.

 Essentially, what I wanted was this:
 - call `part1(testInput)`
 - then `println` the result
 - then check if the value is `37`